Seface-Studios/fogger/README.md

     "fog": {
       "color": "#FFFFFF" // Hexadecimal value of the color to be applied for the fog.
-      "distance": 16 // he distance (in chunks) the fog will be in relation to the player.
+      "distance": 16 // The distance (in chunks) the fog will be in relation to the player.
 Default: -1 (relative to Render Distance)
       "start_multiplier": 20 // The multipler (0-100) for the start distance in relation to the player.
 Default: 20 },